EmmyNwani/SIEM-Lab/README.md

 |Wazuh agent  | >35 MB | 1 |

 The fastest way to run this installation is by using the installation assistant.
-In your Ubuntu Terminal, enter:
+In your Terminal, enter:

 `curl -sO https://packages.wazuh.com/4.8/wazuh-install.sh && sudo bash ./wazuh-install.sh -a`

 Or, you can [Check out the wazuh documentation](https://documentation.wazuh.com/current/quickstart.html) page.

 # TheHive
-For thehive to run optimally and efficiently, some other programs will be have to be installed along with it.
+For thehive to run optimally and efficiently, some other programs will have to be installed along with it.
 For this installation, we will use docker.
 TheHive has [Cortex](https://docs.thehive-project.org/cortex/) and [MISP](https://www.misp-project.org/) integrated into it by default.

 Use this [docker-compose](https://github.com/EmmyNwani/SIEM-Lab/blob/main/docker-compose.yml) file to install thehive and its dependent applications.